Programme

 • Numerical methods for proton therapy treatment planning

-• Efficient bilevel optimization for imaging
+• Efficient bilevel optimisation for imaging

 • Marine sensor network optimisation